walkerke/census-r/07-spatial-analysis-census.md

 ### Computing demographic estimates for zones with areal interpolation

 Common to both methods, however, is a mis-alignment between their geometries and those of any Census geographies we may use to infer catchment area demographics.
 As opposed to the spatial overlay analysis matching Census tracts to metropolitan areas earlier in this chapter, Census tracts or block groups on the edge of the catchment area will only be partially included in the catchment.
-A common method for resolving this issue in geographic information science is *areal interpolation*.
-Areal interpolation refers to the allocation of data from one set of zones to a second overlapping set of zones that may or may not perfectly align spatially.
-In cases of mis-alignment, some type of weighting scheme needs to be specified to determine how to allocate partial data in areas of overlap.
+Areal interpolation methods like those introduced in Section \@ref(small-area-time-series-analysis) can be used here to estimate the demographics of both the buffer zone and isochrone.

 Let's produce interpolated estimates of the percentage of population in poverty for both catchment area definitions.
-This will require obtaining block-group level poverty information from the ACS for Polk County, Iowa, which encompasses both the buffer and the isochrone.
+This will require obtaining block group-level poverty information from the ACS for Polk County, Iowa, which encompasses both the buffer and the isochrone.
 The variables requested from the ACS include the number of family households with incomes below the poverty line along with total number of family households to serve as a denominator.

 ```r